PhilipQuirke/SkyCombAnalystHelp/ProcessSettings.md

 ## Overview
-The Process Settings dialog allows you to configure setting related to image processing
+The Process Settings dialog allows you to configure setting related to video image processing

 ## Dialog Appearance
-Click the "Process Settings" button in the main window opens the dialog to edit the image processing settings:
+Click the "Process Settings" button in the main window opens the dialog to edit the video image processing settings:

 ![Process Settings](./Static/ProcessSettings.png?raw=true "Process Settings")